 ACS work experience deduction

 ACS examines your qualifications to ensure that your degrees align with Australia’s instructional system and provides authentication to ensure ICT major or minor status and your job comprehension.
-A constructive ACS assessment is expected to ensure that all training, practice is dedicated to Australia PR application.
+A constructive ACS assessment is expected to ensure that all training and practice are dedicated to the Australia PR application.

 The Australian Computer Society will subtract a minimum of two years of work experience as training time.
 The actual number of years deducted from work experience is six or eight.
 However, the number of years to be excluded is determined by various considerations, including work experience unrelated to professional degrees.